Your Questions Answered

 Fees

 Everyone feels a little uncomfortable discussing money but I am transparent about my fees.
-All of my 1:1 50 minute sessions are priced at £60.00 and 25 minute Reiki sessions are £40.00 (consultations are free).
-It is important that you commit to your appointments when you are financially able to show up.
-Instalments for any agreed upon packages are always available to make payments easier for you and each session is to be paid in full 12 hours prior to your appointment or it will be cancelled and you may still be charged in alignment with the service contract.
+All of my 1:1 50 minute sessions are priced at £80.00 and 25 minute Reiki sessions are £50.00 (consultations are free).
+It is important that you commit to your appointments when you are financially able.
+Instalments for any agreed upon packages are always available to make payments easier for you and each session is to be paid in full 12 hours prior to your appointment to avoid cancellations as you may still be charged in alignment with the service contract.
 Pending payments interfere with the process of treatment and is typically paused until payment is received.

 Is This Worth The Money?
 Why Don’t I Just Read On Self-development?